WojtekJ98/Run-Boy-Panel/README.md

 ### License

-This project is licensed under the MIT License - see the ##LICENSE## file for details.
+This project is licensed under the MIT License - see the [MIT License](LICENSE) file for details.